 12/ That’s all.
 Hope I did good.

-If you like catchphrases, remember that:Have an opinion on this post?
-You should then tweet about it (or send your feedback on email).
+If you like catchphrases, remember that:Have an opinion on this essay?
+You can tweet it to me (tagging my handle @paraschopra) or you can send your feedback on email.
 Thank you!